 NYAPRS Seeks Peer Division Director, Peer Bridgers

-The New York Association of Psychiatric Rehabilitation Services (NYAPRS) is a longtime dedicated change agent for policies and programs that promote recovery, rights, dignity, community inclusion and peer support for all.
-Since 1994, we have developed, delivered and supported nationally replicated innovative peer to peer initiatives in New York and nationally beginning with our creation of the peer bridger model in 1994.
+The New York Association of Psychiatric Rehabilitation Services (NYAPRS) has been dedicated to advancing for policies, training and technical assistance and peer service innovations since 1981.
+We have developed, delivered and supported nationally replicated innovative peer to peer initiatives in New York and nationally beginning with our creation of the peer bridger model in 1994.

 NYAPRS currently seeks to fill the following positions in our Peer Services Division:

 The NYAPRS Peer Services Division Director oversees and supports the development and implementation of nationally replicated peer service innovations and corresponding training and technical assistance.

 They are a key member of NYAPRS’ leadership team who will support the successful delivery and continued refinement of NYAPRS peer service pilots and programs serving a diversity of groups, in a variety of sites and using multiple forms of reimbursement.

 They will hire, train and support our peer support team members to advance the dignity, hope, health and lives of the people we serve.

 They will oversee the Division budget, evaluate program outcomes, deliver state and national presentations and technical assistance.

 This position may be located in the Albany or New York City areas.